What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

 Suppliers can benefit from having a D‑U‑N‑S Number in many of the same ways that manufacturers can.
 Suppliers sell goods to wholesalers and retailers, government agencies, and other companies.
 The benefits of potentially building business credit with a D‑U‑N‑S Number can be huge for suppliers:

 - Many retailers, especially big-box retailers, require their suppliers to have a D‑U‑N‑S Number.
 Walmart is a good example.
 Monitoring your business credit profile and keeping it up to date may help you influence your supplier score to match what some retailers may require.

 - Even companies that don’t require a specific supplier score may still be using suppliers’ business credit reports to help them make decisions.

 - A strong business credit profile may potentially help you get loans, which you may need in order to land or fulfill a contract.
 If you need funding in order to deliver on contracts with big-box retailers or government agencies, having a strong business credit report can help you look credible to banks and other lenders.

 The D‑U‑N‑S Number for Construction Companies

-Construction business owners can benefit from having a D‑U‑N‑S Number, too, and much like suppliers, contractors can benefit from building a business credit profile:
+Construction business owners can benefit from having a D‑U‑N‑S Number, too, and much like suppliers, contractors can benefit from potentially building a business credit file: